-53. In addition to any requirements as detailed in the relevant Degree Programme Table, the student must have demonstrated by the presentation of a research project or dissertation that they are capable of pursuing research, or a critical survey of knowledge in the field of study, or both combined with a satisfactory plan for a more advanced research project.
+59. In addition to any requirements as detailed in the relevant Degree Programme Table, the student must have demonstrated by the presentation of a research project or dissertation that they are capable of pursuing research, or a critical survey of knowledge in the field of study, or both combined with a satisfactory plan for a more advanced research project.
 The research must demonstrate competence, knowledge and be presented in a critical and scholarly way.
 The assessed work, including the research project or dissertation must not exceed 30,000 words.
+The word count includes the main text, preface material, footnotes and references but does not include material in the appendices, bibliography, or abstract.